balena-io/open-balena-vpn/README.md

 ## Description

-openBalena VPN augments an OpenVPN server with the following components/features:
+OpenBalena VPN augments an OpenVPN server with the following components/features:

 * `open-balena-connect-proxy` is a http connect proxy that handles connections through the vpn to services on connected devices, used by